 This Endowment Investment Policies document serves as the guidelines for ensuring the Endowment’s investment objectives are achieved and so that all individuals with direct or indirect control over any aspect of the Endowment understand and manages the Endowment with this Mission and these Policies in mind.
 The Mission of the Endowment is to benefit the ndau ecosystem through acting as a liquidity resource that supports a more stable monetary policy.

 The Market Maker

 The Market Maker has the authority to release new ndau from the reserve and to permanently remove ndau from circulation.
 It is contractually obligated to take these actions as directed by BPC monetary policy.

 When ndau demand rises beyond the limit of what’s available in the market below the current Target Price, the Market Maker sells new ndau into the market at that Target Price, which increments higher every 1,000 ndau sold from the reserve.
 The net proceeds of those sales then flow to the Endowment as discussed above.

 Conversely, when the ndau Market Price falls to the Floor Price, the Market Maker buys ndau through purchase orders it has placed at the Floor Price and permanently removes the repurchased ndau from circulation.
-The Market Maker also acts as a liquidity provider for ndau and aims to maintain stability and liquidity through its ability to buy and sell currency according to rules prescribed by the BPC.

 An ndau node operator runs a computer on the global ndau network. ndau nodes validate transactions, reach consensus on the result, and add them to the ndau blockchain.